jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca33
+id: 5d8a4cfbe6b6180ed9a1ca34
-title: Part 86
+title: Part 87
 challengeType: 0
-dashedName: part-86
+dashedName: part-87
 ---

 # --description--

-Chain the function `outerRadius(100)` to the arc.
-This will set the outer radius of the pie chart to 100.
+Chain `innerRadius` to the arc and pass it `0` (zero).
+This is set to zero to make a traditional pie chart, you would use a larger inner radius to create a doughnut chart.

 # --hints--